 Shonen anime villains make for some of the most fascinating figures in their genre.
-They generate the challenges that the heroes must endure, they create a sense of danger and suspense, and they reveal the dark underbellies of seemingly peaceful anime worlds.
+They generate the challenges the heroes must endure, create a sense of danger and suspense, and reveal the dark underbellies of seemingly peaceful anime worlds.

 But which of these villains rank among the best of the best?
 With so many great options, it's hard to narrow it down to just a few.
 Some are great because they have deep, sympathetic backstories that perfectly explain their motivations and make it difficult to hate them, like Ultear Milkovich from Fairy Tail.
-Some, like Frieza from Dragon Ball Z, are irredeemably evil monsters who you just can't look away away from, no matter how much you might want to.
-Villains who force the heroes to rethink their world, like Pain from Naruto, are fascinating too.
+Others, like Frieza from Dragon Ball Z, are irredeemably evil monsters who you just can't stop watching.
+Villains who force heroes to rethink their world, like Pain from Naruto, are fascinating too.

 Every great shonen villain brings something different to the table.
 The one thing they all have in common is that they're indispensable when telling a great story.

 Pain is a great villain because he forces the protagonist to empathize with him.
 He wants to wreak havoc on Konoha because he endured a childhood that was marred by conflict, and he wants everyone else to experience the loss and devastation he did.
 Essentially, he's motivated by raw hurt and a drive for revenge.

 Naruto forgives everyone, even those who hurt him badly, but fighting Pain forces him to understand revenge as a motive.
 This proves to be a crucial lesson for him as he attempts to understand his vengeance-seeking best friend and rival, Sasuke Uchiha.Is this a truly great villain?